sck-at-ucy/kbeta-pinn3d/README.md

 > **Notes on spike tracking**
 > To actually record Sun‑spike/β₂ you need **all** of: `--optimizer=kourkoutas`, `--kour_diagnostics`, **and** `--collect_spikes`.
 Enabling `--collect_spikes` auto-enables `--kour_diagnostics` as well.

 > The windowing/plot stride is controlled via '--window' and '--stride'.

-> '--window N': Spikes are first aggregated over N epochs (default = 500).
+> '--window N' ↦ Spikes are first aggregated over N epochs (default = 500).
 Each window → one violin.

-> '--window=N': Keep only every M‑th violin after aggregation (default = 10×window).
+> '--window=N' ↦ Keep only every M‑th violin after aggregation (default = 10×window).